shthed/game/ARCHITECTURE.md

 ## Persistence and Options UI

 Settings (invert axes, sensitivity, movement speed, graphics quality, sky toggle, tree count) and the active seed are serialized to localStorage via `safeLoad` / `safeSave`.
-The options panel synchronizes form controls with the settings object and updates the engine scaling or world state in response to user input.【F:index.html†L93-L119】【F:index.html†L309-L324】 Rebuilding the world persists the new seed and rebinds control values.【F:index.html†L185-L205】【F:index.html†L309-L324】
+The options panel synchronizes form controls with the settings object and updates the engine scaling or world state in response to user input.【F:index.html†L93-L119】【F:index.html†L309-L324】 Rebuilding the world persists the new seed and rebinds control values so the UI reflects the current terrain configuration.【F:index.html†L185-L205】【F:index.html†L309-L324】

 ## Update Loop and Input Handling